AlanReviews/alan-reviews-updates/content/pages/faq.md

 If you break the rules, you will be warned.
 Then, muted, or hidden for repeated offences.
 I will not do hidden user appeals.

 # I have a video suggestion or request
-FOR REQUESTS ONLY: **First**, check if I already added your video request to my [review list.](https://docs.google.com/spreadsheets/d/e/2PACX-1vSWIyo2ktAkKEQqLVwAdy3DvQLO9YzbPntU65-13nfNvZa-d5ohtd5lHEiijEz_erW8qeKwlS7wuoYW/pubhtml) If your request is not there, feel free to let me know in a YouTube comment or in my Discord server.
+FOR REQUESTS ONLY: **First**, check if I already added your video request to my [Review and Requests List.](https://docs.google.com/spreadsheets/d/e/2PACX-1vSWIyo2ktAkKEQqLVwAdy3DvQLO9YzbPntU65-13nfNvZa-d5ohtd5lHEiijEz_erW8qeKwlS7wuoYW/pubhtml) If your request is not there, feel free to let me know in a YouTube comment or in my Discord server.

 Feel free to post your improvement suggestions or video requests in the comments.
 In addition, post your suggestions in my suggestions channel on my [Discord server](https://discord.gg/K9BdChUCMN).

 # Why were there years of inactivity?
 I was busy with work, school, and life.
 I did not have the time or energy to make new videos.

-# What are your computer specs?
+# What are your computer specs and peripherals?
 My old gaming PC
 - CPU: Intel Core i5 3570
 - GPU: GTX 1050 2 GB
 - RAM: 16 GB of RAM
 - Operating System: Windows 10

+My peripherals
+- Mouse: SteelSeries Rival Optical Mouse
+- Keyboard: Corsair K70 Lux
+- Microphone: Blue Snowball iCE
+- Headset: Microsoft Lifechat Headset